New guidance for people with Crohn’s and Colitis on level of risk of complications from COVID-19, and what you should do as a result.

 - I have started a new biologic medicine within the last 6 weeks, in combination with another immunosuppressant or steroids (except budesonide or beclometasone)

-- My Crohn's or Colitis is active despite taking immunosuppressant/biologic medication.
+- My Crohn's or Colitis is active despite taking a medicine listed in the 'Moderate risk' section.
 For example, if you are experiencing a flare or your Crohn’s or Colitis has not been well controlled over the last month.

 - I have short gut syndrome (less than two metres of small bowel left after surgical removal) which requires nutritional support